Running a Session

 RuntimeBehaviour

 New-session caveat (browser only).
-In the browser, drag-and-drop requires the session to already exist on the server, because the upload endpoint is session-scoped.
+In the browser, drag-and-drop requires the session to already exist because uploads are session-scoped.
 If you drop media in the new-session view before sending your first prompt, the drops are silently skipped.
 Either use the paperclip picker (which doesn't need a session) or send a prompt first to create the session.
-The Electron desktop app does not have this limitation — its drops don't go through the upload endpoint.
+The Electron desktop app does not have this limitation.

 After drop.
 Dropped images become regular attached image pills — same color coding, same detach behaviour, same preview popover, same "only unsent images are re-sent" rule on prompt submit.
 Video frames extracted via the keyframe modal also become image pills after extraction.